DjoserGenomics/djosergenomics.github.io/_posts/2025-08-05-Scroll-1-Imhoteps-Insights.md

 ## 💾 <a id="downloading-the-data-in-google-colab">Step 2: Downloading the Data in Google Colab</a>

-We’ll be running everything inside **[Google Colab](https://colab.research.google.com/)**, a free, cloud-based Jupyter notebook that supports Python and shell commands, making it perfect for bioinformatics tutorials.
+We’ll be running everything inside <a href="https://colab.research.google.com/" target="_blank">Google Colab</a>, a free, cloud-based Jupyter notebook that supports Python and shell commands, making it perfect for bioinformatics tutorials.

 Open a new Colab notebook and follow along step by step.